Dogs are really having a moment. From the plethora of adorable dog Instagram accounts to…

 There are plenty of options in the village squares of Manuka and Kingston as well as the lakeside Kingston Foreshore.

 Newcomer in Kingston, Queenies, is an eclectic bar that keeps you on your toes with a native twist to meals plus impressive drinks selection.
-Green Square Kingston is known for its outdoor café dining scene featuring Bittersweet and Kiosk and across the road, Lava Kingston and Wildflour.
+Green Square Kingston is known for its outdoor café dining scene featuring Bittersweet and, across the road, Lava Kingston and Wildflour.

 The lakeside Kingston Foreshore (keep walking north down Giles Street and you’ll find it) is an eating hub in itself overlooking this modern residential area.
 Magoo’s Café and Bar and The Dock are popular for a drink or pub meal, while there’s a string of popular cafes including Local Press Café and Bean and Table.
 Popular restaurants include Morks, Molto Italian and La Rustica.